fernandonevarez/assignment_boilerplate/README.md

     diff test/myout$i.txt test/output$i.txt
 done
 ```

 - Keep in mind that depending on how many test cases the assignment has, you might have to change the `4` in the for loop to fit the assignment’s needs.

-- Keep in mind that depending on how many test cases the assignment has, you might have to change the `4` in the for loop to fit the assignment’s needs.